-The allegation of dumping is based on the comparison between the normal value and the export price.

-The normal value of the subject product was determined based on cash sale invoice obtained from Lesaffre, a manufacturer in Zimbabwe.

-The export price was determined based on official import statistics obtained from the South African Revenue Service (SARS).
+The dumping allegation is based on comparing the normal values and the export prices from the PRC.
+The normal values were determined based on export prices to an appropriate third country.
+The Applicant provided exports from the PRC to the United States of America ("USA").
+The export prices were based on official import statistics from the South African Revenue Service ("SARS").

-On this basis, the Commission found that there was prima facie proof of dumping.
+On this basis, the Commission found that there was prima facie proof of dumping of the subject products originating in or imported from the PRC.